-"Wildlife Silent Hill" is an explicit report by a Chinese photographer on the abuses against animals in Traditional Chinese Medicine markets scattered in Southern China (Guangxi, Hainan, Guangdong).
+This is an explicit report by a Chinese photographer on the abuses against animals in Traditional Chinese Medicine markets scattered in Southern China (Guangxi, Hainan, Guangdong).

 In any case, you can find everything.
-Everything that is not possible to breed is recovered through other channels, including poaching and black market.
+Everything that is not possible to breed is recovered through other channels, including poaching and the black market.
 Most of those activities are illegal, but authorities are quite tolerant or at least disinterested.

 Continuous demand for ingredients derived from endangered animals (rhinos, elephants, tigers, etc.) has fueled smuggling and poaching in numerous supplier countries.
 But southern China, with its forests, is an ideal breeding ground for hunting.